-The Trustees (who are also the Directors for the purpose of Company Law) have pleasure in presenting their annual report and financial statements for the year ended 31 March 2016.
-The provisions of the Statement of Recommended Practice "Accounting and Reporting by Charities" (SORP) have been adopted in preparing the annual report and financial statements of the charity, which comply with the Charities Act 2011, the Companies Act 2006 and the Memorandum and Articles of Association
+The Trustees (who are also the Directors for the purpose of Company Law) have pleasure in presenting their annual report and financial statements for the year ended 31 March 2017.
+The provisions of the Statement of Recommended Practice "Accounting and Reporting by Charities" Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) effective January 2015, and comply with the Charities Act 2011, the Companies Act 2006, and the Memorandum and the Articles of Association.